fluent-vue/fluent-vue/docs/api/vue-i18n-comparison.md

 ## DateTime localization

 Both `fluent-vue` and `vue-i18n` use [Intl.DateTimeFormat](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/DateTimeFormat) for date formatting.
-With `vue-i18n` selection of date format is responsibility of developer and not translators, and changing it requires changing application code. `fluent-vue` date format is part of localization messages and can be easily changed, if translation does not fit UI for example in some language.
+With `vue-i18n` selection of date format is responsibility of developer and not translators, and changing it requires changing application code.

+In `fluent-vue` date format is part of localization messages and can be easily changed, if translation does not fit UI for example in some language.
 `fluent-vue` date formatting is a function call of build-in function.
 It can easily be changed by [adding custom function](/howto/date-time.html#using-custom-library-for-date-formatting).

 ### fluent-vue